AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ## Effect of the learning curve

-When we defined the `Neuron` class, in Chapter 2, we introduce the method `learningRate:` to set the learning rate of the neuron.
+When we defined the `Neuron` class, in Chapter 2, we defined the method `learningRate:` to set the learning rate of the neuron.
 In general, for a single neuron, higher the learning rate, quicker it will be to learn.

-Consider the following example:
+This effect can be easily illustrated.
+Consider the following example (Figure @fig:learningRateSingleNeuron):

 ```Smalltalk
 	g := RTGrapher new.